Research-Backed Learning

 Most learners notice improved comprehension within 2–3 weeks.
 Speaking fluency takes longer — expect meaningful progress around the 2–3 month mark with consistent practice.

-Is it better to study tired or skip?
+Better to study tired or skip?

 Do a shortened session.
 Even 5 minutes when tired maintains your habit and keeps neural pathways active.
 The goal is consistency, not perfection.